 You can install Premiere Rush on your Android device just like you would install any other app.
 For more information, see the Google documentation: Get Android apps and digital content from the Google Play Store.

-There may be some syncing issues.
-Check your internet connection on both mobile and desktop.
-If the connection seems fine, try out the steps listed in Troubleshoot synchronization issues to resolve the issue.
+Project syncing is not available with the free starter plan.
+If you have a paid membership and are still experiencing syncing issues, check your internet connection on both mobile and desktop.
+If the connection seems fine, try out the steps listed in Troubleshoot sync errors to resolve the issue.

 You can provide feedback to us in the following ways: